 The company’s complaint handler, Mr. David Johnson is deeply invested in the customer service function and is happy to resolve queries as they crop up.

 The Total Home Protection review offers insights into customer experiences with this company.
-It is clear that Total Home Protection prides itself on customer service and fully comprehensive home warranty services.
+Total Home Protection prides itself on customer service and fully comprehensive home warranty services.

 The cost of the Gold plan is $349 per year and $45-$60 per service call.
 The Platinum plan costs $499 per year, with greater coverage.

-Optional coverage is also available for a wide range of appliances and systems such as water softeners, spa, pools, additional water heaters, and garage doors etc.
+Optional coverage is also available for a wide range of appliances and systems such as water softeners, spas, pools, additional water heaters, garage doors, etc.